CHI - ORL

 The average price of all round-trip flights from Chicago to Orlando clicked on KAYAK for each day over the last 12 months.

 When flying from Chicago to Orlando, you should consider leaving on a Tuesday and avoid Mondays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Chicago, you’ll find the best rates on Fridays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Chicago to Orlando?